This R Data Import Tutorial Is Everything You Need

 TRUE by default.

-Tip: if you want to know more about the arguments that you can use in the
+Tip: if you want to learn more about the arguments that you can use in the

 read.csv2() functions, you can always check out our reading and importing Excel files into R tutorial, which explains in great detail how to use the